What is Geocaching – A guide to your new Hobby

-Sounds simple right!
-Well in principle it is, the tricky parts come when you realise some of the hidden caches are tiny!
-They range from large ammo boxes to tiny smaller than a thimble sized canisters and all you have is a clue (if you are lucky) and a grid reference.
-The cache (the item you are looking for) can be hidden in easy places or really tough ones, we once found one that was attached to the inside of a bench strut once.
+Sounds simple right?
+And in principle it is.
+The tricky parts come when you realise some of the hidden caches are tiny!
+Or require some real work to locate.
+The caches range from large ammo boxes to tiny, smaller than a thimble, sized canisters.
+All you have to find them is grid reference and a clue (if you are lucky).
+The cache (the item you are looking for) can be hidden in easy places, or really tough ones.
+We found one that was attached to the inside of a bench strut once.

-Once you have located the cache you can usually sign a small piece of paper inside and log it on the app/account you are signed into.
-Larger caches may often include a little swap (a small toy or trinket that you can swap with something you may be carrying) – it’s advised if you plan on geocaching with kids to take a few small toys.
+Once you have located the cache you can usually sign a small piece of paper, found inside.
+And then log it on the app/account you are signed into.
+Larger caches may often include a little swap (a small toy or trinket that you can swap with something you may be carrying).
+It’s advised if you plan on geocaching with kids to take a few small toys.
+That way you can swap without guilt.
 We use little Lego type men, as they will almost always want to swap something, as it is part of the excitement, you may even be really lucky and find a “Trackable” (more on those later).

 Geocaching is Fun

-You can spend hours searching for Geocaches, if you find an area rich with them (we had a walk not so long back where we walked around one Milton Keynes estate that is literally surrounded by caches), part of the thrill comes from the hunt, but part also comes from the secrecy!
-Yes that’s right you are not supposed to make it obvious what you are doing.
+You can spend hours searching for Geocaches.
+Especially if you find an area rich with them.
+We had a walk not so long back where we walked around one Milton Keynes estate that was literally surrounded by caches).
+Part of the thrill comes from the hunt, but part also comes from the secrecy!
+Yes that’s right don’t make it obvious what you are doing.
 In fact part of the game is to make sure “muggles” (non geocaching people) don’t see you.